darasus/ai-blog/content/the-history-of-hip-hop-music-the-influential-years.md

   Notorious BIG becoming worldwide sensations.
 The internet saw a huge surge in the popularity of mixtapes, which feature artists that feature a mix of music and rapping.
+intro: >-
+  Hip hop music is a universal language.
+It has proven to be a way for people from different cultures and backgrounds to come together and express themselves.
+From its humble beginnings in New York City, hip hop has grown into a worldwide sensation, with local scenes spawning in cities across the globe.
+This article explores the history of hip-hop music, from its roots as an underground movement in the early 1980s to its predominance as one of the most popular genres today.

+  Fans of rap music are undoubtedly aware that this style of music has origins in New York City during the 1970s and 1980s, but there is much more to know about how exactly it came about and how it evolved over time.
+From breakdancing to rapping, we’ll explore all of the elements that blended together to form what we now call “hip-hop” today.
 ---

 ## The Beginnings of Hip Hop